 To the right is a table of the minimumrequired advising sessions for M.Arch.
-Students may sign-up for additional sessions with the Office of Academic and Student Affairs throughout their time at GSAPP.
+Students may sign-up for additional sessions with the MArch Program throughout their time at GSAPP

 Heads up!
 You will have one comprehensive design review outside of studio while you are here at the GSAPP.
 It will be held at the end of your second year.
 You will be assigned times to meet with a small panel of design instructors who will look at your portfolio of GSAPP work.
-On that note, you should always archive your work for your portfolioit will make your final portfolio that much easier
+On that note, you should always archive your work for your portfolio- it will make your final portfolio that much easier.